"Changing your words changes your thoughts, ultimately changing your life!"

 societal norm to base your self-worth on comparative success can often lead to

-detrimental emotional health effects.
+harmful emotional health effects.
 Echoing the sentiments of Eleanor

 Roosevelt, "No one can make you feel inferior without your consent."
 Practicing